A New York Country Bar Turned Into My Favorite Bar in The City

 Every summer there’s a few backyard BBQ’s that bring the entire neighborhood together.
 Anyone who stumbles into the bar unknowingly while these parties are happening will get sucked into the overwhelming sense of community.
 Every time I’m fully immersed in a plate of Mac & Cheese or a plastic pint of something poured from a backyard keg I’m reminded that you don’t need to live in a small town to get a dose of welcoming and hospitable southern charm.
 You just need to spend some time at The Waylon.

 It’s normally in these moments when I realize that New York’s little neighborhoods are just slightly enhanced small towns.
-They are full of adoptive families who came together in this crazy city.
+They are full of adoptive families who came together and it just further reiterates how much I love New York.

 Live Country Music.